Seven Foods You Should Never Feed Your Baby

-Honey can cause botulism, a serious illness, if introduced too early to baby.
+Honey can cause botulism, a serious illness if introduced too early to the baby.
 Do not give honey to a baby under the age of twelve months.
 Interesting fact: breastfeeding mothers are able to have honey.
-The acidity in the stomach is enough to kill the bacteria before it reaches baby.
+The acidity in the stomach is enough to kill the bacteria before it reaches the baby.
 Crazy, right?

 Raw or Uncut Vegetables or Fruits

 Cows Milk and Soy Milk

-Cows milk contains proteins that you baby isn’t able to digest in their first year.
-These milk types contain minerals that can damage your babies kidneys.
+Cows milk contains proteins that your baby isn’t able to digest in their first year.
+These milk types contain minerals that can damage your baby’s kidneys.
 Breastmilk and formula should be their main liquid of choice for the first year, with water being introduced as your pediatrician recommends.

 Peanut butter (Or any other nut butters)

 Peanut butter and other nut butters are too sticky to be safe for baby.
 These consistencies make it hard for your baby to swallow and thus creating a choking hazard.
 If you would like to serve this to baby, spread it thinly on bread or crackers.
 You can also water it down with apple sauce. **UPDATE: the view on peanut butter and other nut butters is changing.
 In 2016, we were told not to serve until 12 months old.
 In 2018, our second daughters pediatrician told us to start introducing very small amounts at 6 months as there were new studies that showed earlier introduction could lead to a lessened chance of allergy.
 Discuss this with your child’s pediatrician to see what the best route is for them.

 Nuts and Seeds